LSX-UniWue/auswahl/doc/benchmarking.rst

 -------------------

-The benchmarking results of type :class:`~auswahl.benchmarking.DataHandler` can be pickled using the method :meth:`~auswahl.benchmarking.DataHandler.store`.
+The benchmarking results of type :class:`~auswahl.benchmarking.DataHandler` can be pickled using its member function :meth:`~auswahl.benchmarking.DataHandler.store`.
 The :class:`~auswahl.benchmarking.DataHandler` instance can later be reloaded using the function :func:`~auswahl.benchmarking.util.helpers.load_data_handler`